sshyran/glide-radio/README.md

 Then, modify [app.tsx](client/src/app.tsx) in the frontend to fetch `config-dummy.json` instead of `config.json`.
 Reload your frontend and it should fetch its data from the dummy server.

 Please note that it doesn't automatically rebuild, so if you make changes you'll have to `build` and `start` again.

+## Future ideas

+-   More comprehensive API for melody creation